tact-lang/pitaya/docs/SPECIFICATION.md

 Each workflow produces branches in your repository, detailed logs, and a final summary with costs, tokens used, and execution times for informed decision-making.

-## 1.4 Non-Goals (v1)
+## 1.4 Non-Goals

-- Memory-aware admission control: V1 admits tasks using CPU tokens only; memory-based gating is out of scope.
+- Memory-aware admission control: the system admits tasks using CPU tokens only; memory-based gating is out of scope.
-- Formal fsync/clock proofs: V1 relies on interval fsync (≤50ms) and atomic snapshot renames; deeper formalization is deferred.
+- Formal fsync/clock proofs: the system relies on interval fsync (≤50ms) and atomic snapshot renames.

+## 1.5 Conventions and RFC Keywords

+The key words MUST, MUST NOT, REQUIRED, SHALL, and SHALL NOT in this document are to be interpreted as described in RFC 2119 and RFC 8174 when, and only when, they appear in all capitals.
+This specification restricts normative language to those keywords.
+Non‑normative behavior is labeled explicitly as optional or configurable.

 # 2. System Architecture